Is it safe to use Blish HUD?

 That all said, it is your responsibility as a user to review the related Guild Wars 2 policies, which we have linked below, and use good judgement when deciding on the modules you install and use.

-- Guild Wars 2 Dual Or Multi-Boxing Policy
+- Guild Wars 2 Policy: Dual or Multi-Boxing

 The Third-Party Programs policy provides two rather important things to note: